DMVerfurth/RTJS/README.md

 The above variables are set by default to work on most computers.
 These values may be changed before creating a renderer, but you may run into errors if the numbers are too high.

 # Renderer
-The `RTJS.Renderer` class sets up a WebGl context that `RTJS` will draw to.
+The `RTJS.Renderer` class sets up a WebGL context that `RTJS` will draw to.

 ## setup
 To set up the renderer you will need to define `var renderer = new RTJS.Renderer();` Once done you will then need to add the `domElement` to the document with `document.body.appendChild(renderer.domElement);`